 Communicating student learning is a vital component of the learning process and fundamental to student success.
 This is an ongoing process throughout the school year that involves the teacher, the student and the parent.

-Transitioning to Proficiency Scale 2020-21 in Elementary and Middle Schools
+Transitioning to Proficiency Scale in Secondary Schools

-This change in reporting practice can be seen across the province, as school districts work to better align themselves with the Ministry of Education’s reporting policy and with BC’s redesigned curriculum.
+This change in reporting practice can be seen across the province, as school districts work to better align themselves with the Ministry of Education’s Draft reporting policy and with BC’s redesigned curriculum.
 We believe it is important that Langley families receive meaningful information about their child’s learning.
 This shift will:

 - Focus on learning as a continuous process